ggmix is a package

 the Tukey-Anscombe plot.
 These can be plotted using the

-method on a ggmix_gic
+plot method on a ggmix_gic object as shown

 below.